Choir Rehearsal Schedule Planner

 Enter the number of weeks.

 Set how many weeks your rehearsal cycle will last.
-For example, a short project choir might rehearse for four to six weeks, while a school term or liturgical season might span 10–12 weeks.
+For example, a short project choir might rehearse for four to six weeks, while a school term or liturgical season might span 10 to 12 weeks.
+This number represents the overall planning window rather than the number of individual rehearsals.

 -